Cherreads

 Chapter 13 - Chapter Twelve: The Architecture of Survival

-Two hours later, the cavern felt entirely different.
+Two hours later.
 Will walked the perimeter of their claimed alcove, running a final check over the terrified, exhausted people he was suddenly responsible for.
-What he saw was a testament to exactly what humans could accomplish when the alternative was being eaten.

 The wide, exposed gap that had left them open to the ancient forest was gone.
-In its place was an overlapping, staggered fold of solid rock — a makeshift hallway that sealed the cavern from the outside while allowing a defensible exit from within.
-Past the entrance, the uneven cavern floor had been forced into a wide, flat terrace where the women and children were huddled together.
-In the center of the camp sat a raised stone slab, and beside it, an earthen oven radiated heat, its smoke drafting perfectly up toward a natural fissure in the ceiling.
+An overlapping, staggered fold of solid rock formed a makeshift hallway, sealing the cavern from the outside while allowing a defensible exit from within.
+Past the entrance, the uneven cavern floor had been forced into a wide, flat terrace where the women and children huddled together.
+In the center of the camp sat a raised stone slab.
+Beside it, an earthen oven radiated heat.
+Its smoke drafted perfectly up toward a natural fissure in the ceiling.

 Will found Allison resting against the cool crystal near the black pool.
-She was pale, her hands trembling violently, a thin line of blood drying beneath her nose.
+She was pale.
+Her hands trembled violently.
+A thin line of blood dried beneath her nose.
 The physical toll of shaping tons of solid rock had drained her to the absolute edge of her stamina.

 [Party Member: Allison Vance - Earth Manipulation leveled up]